arunsathiya/portfolio/src/content/blog/2021-10-11-jq-magic-to-create-contacts-for-simplelogin-aliases/index.md

 ---
-title: "jq magic to create contacts for SimpleLogin aliases"
+title: 'jq magic to create contacts for SimpleLogin aliases'
-seoTitle: "jq magic to create contacts for SimpleLogin aliases"
+seoTitle: 'jq magic to create contacts for SimpleLogin aliases'
-slug: "jq-magic-to-create-contacts-for-simplelogin-aliases"
+slug: 'jq-magic-to-create-contacts-for-simplelogin-aliases'
 description: "If you are using SimpleLogin to create unique email aliases, here's a hacky workaround using jq to create contact reverse alias from your terminal application."
 pubDate: 'Oct 10 2021'
 updatedDate: 'Aug 24 2024'
-tags: ["Automation"]
+tags: ['Automation']
 coverImage: './image.webp'
 ---

 One thing that I found lacking in the [SimpleLogin API](https://github.com/simple-login/app/blob/master/docs/api.md) is that, it doesn't expose an API endpoint to create a contact based on the alias' email address.
 Rather, the `POST /api/aliases/:alias_id/contacts` endpoint requires the alias ID.
 So, I ended up downloading all aliases as multiple batches (each query returns upto 20 results) and saved them as json files in a folder.